project-robius/robius.rs/content/blog/2024-12-28-robius-retrospective-2024.md

 3. Creating packaging logic and configuring the build tooling to generate Moly app bundles that work across all 3 major desktop platforms

-## Contributions to other Rust app dev projects
+## 3. Select contributions to other Rust app dev projects
 In addition to creating, maintaining, and publishing our own crates for Rust app dev, we also strive to contribute to and improve existing crates that are already prominently used in the ecosystem.

-TODO: list crates that we've contributed to

-* Project Robius started using and making contributions to [`cargo-packager`], a packaging solution for Rust apps on Desktop target platforms created and open-sourced by Crab-Nebula, the folks behind the excellent Tauri ecosystem
+* We began using and making contributions to [`cargo-packager`], a packaging solution for Rust apps on Desktop target platforms created and open-sourced by Crab-Nebula, the folks behind the excellent Tauri ecosystem
-  * We plan to contribute support for generating mobile app bundles, namely Android, to cargo-packager
-  * We also intend to add support for other Desktop package formats, namely Flatpack
+    * [Our contributions](https://github.com/crabnebula-dev/cargo-packager/pulls?q=author%3Akevinaboos) were mostly minor bugfixes and improvements to allow the packaging infrastructure to be configured more flexibly
-* [`robius-packaging-commands`]: a companion to `cargo-packager` that makes it easier to build & configure complex apps
+    * As previously mentioned, we published [`robius-packaging-commands`], a companion to `cargo-packager` that makes it easier to build & configure complex apps
+        * Automatically calculates the set of dependencies for Debian `.deb` packages
         * Automatically handles Makepad configuration and resource/asset discovery & bundling
+    * We intend to add support for other Desktop package formats, namely Flatpack
+    * We also plan to contribute support for generating mobile app bundles, namely Android

-* We have made myriad major contributions to the Makepad UI toolkit, as Robrix and Moly are two of the most complex apps built in Makepad
+* We have made [myriad major contributions](https://github.com/makepad/makepad/pulls?q=author%3Akevinaboos) to the Makepad UI toolkit, as Robrix and Moly are two of the most complex apps built in Makepad
     * Improvements to `PortalList`, a virtual viewport list with infinite scrolling
         * Better API with more introspection into the positional & visibility state of items in the list, its scrolling state, and its item caching behavior
         * Efficient implementations of smooth scrolling animations, e.g., jump to bottom or jump to a given item index
+        * Redesign how items are stored and indexed, and how visible items are tracked
+    * Rich text formatting for displaying both HTML and Markdown content
+        * Including support for most formatting-relevant tags: (un)ordered lists, strikethrough/underline, coloring, indentation, blockquote, code, etc.
+        * Special handling of interactive components like HTML links, which must preserve external formatting
-    * Multiple new widgets: Avatar images with text fallback,
+    * Multiple new widgets: avatar images with text fallback, abstractions over rich (HTML) text and plaintext, modals, sliding panes, etc
+    * Make writing event handlers more ergonomic by avoiding mutable borrows when querying views/widgets
-    * Improvements to the underlying Android platform layer
+    * Redesign of underlying Android platform layer to allow external crates to access Android system states
+    * Enable correct discovery of resource/asset files in macOS/iOS app bundles
+    * Many improvements to `cargo-makepad`, a build tool to generate mobile app packages
+        * Overhaul code to generate Android APKs
+        * Properly install/configure the NDK toolchain on all 3 desktop platforms, plus enable building native code (via `cc-rs`)
+        * Ensure backwards compatibility with standard Android Studio-managed SDKs
-    * An app lifecycle model with dedicated Events for all lifecycle stages, which is consistent across all platforms
+    * An improved app lifecycle model with dedicated events for all lifecycle stages, which is consistent across all platforms
-    * Easier and more ergonomic `Actions` (widget-to-widget message events), plus support for delivering an action to a widget from a background thread or async task context
+    * Easier and more ergonomic `Actions` (widget-to-widget message events)
+        * Plus support for delivering an action to a widget from a background thread or async task context

-    * Rich text formatting, used to display both HTML and Markdown content
-    * TODO: list others things we added to makepad
+* [Our contributions](https://github.com/kornelski/rust-security-framework/pull/210) to the [`security-framework`] crate, which offers Rust bindings to Apple's security framework (for TLS, keychain, etc)
+    * We added a few missing APIs to enabling updating or deleting keychain items, which we needed to fully implement [`robius-keychain`]

+* While not a direct contribution, we implemented a Rust auto-installer and configurer for the [Wasmedge WASM runtime]
+    * This massively simplifies both the developer build process and user installation procedure for Moly, which relies on Wasmedge to run LLMs locally.

-## Cross-collaboration with other UI and App Dev orgs
+## 4. Cross-collaboration with other UI and App Dev orgs
 * Project Robius hosted an App Dev unconference at RustNL 2024 (and also GOSIM Beijing 2024), in which a few dozen Rust developers from across the world met up to discuss the shared problems we all face in developing Rust apps and UI toolkits.
     * A few of the topics & ideas we discussed there have already made it past the discussion phase and have become real projects!
         * `kittest`: a universal UI testing framework built upon the AccessKit accessibility framework, spearheaded by the eGUI team!